 If you haven’t heard of Frederick Olmsted, we highly recommend a quick read about him.
 Olmsted was a landscape designer and architect and he has been responsible for massive and notable parks like Central Park in Manhattan, Prospect Park in Brooklyn, the Capitol Building in Washington, DC, Stanford University in Palo Alto, the University of Chicago – and the entire park system in Louisville.

 The Louisville parks aren’t just a few gems like Iroquois Park, they are an interconnected system of parks and boulevards that spans the entire city, uniting it around the natural beauty of the local geography.

 As you might expect, this incredible foundation has made the parks system central for Rachel’s experience of Louisville.
-She loves the way she can explore so many different communities across the city via the parks and how each neighborhood has made their parks their own.
+She loves the way she can explore so many different communities across the city and how each neighborhood park is unique.

 2. Art & Music Scene